What is an H1 tag?

 If you have a really long title tag, you can expect that Google won’t display the whole thing in the SERPs.
 Instead, it will shorten the title and add ellipsis (“…”) to the end of the shortened version.

-Clearly, that’s not a positive experience for people in your target market who are looking for info related to your business.
+Clearly, if the information is getting cut off in search results, it isn’t getting to people in your target market who are looking for info related to your business.

-That’s why, whenever possible, you should limit your H1 tags to 20-70 characters.
+That’s why, whenever possible, you should limit your tag length to 20-70 characters.

 But your site might be the exception to that rule.

-That’s why you should check the styling of your H1 tag.
-See if you need to make changes.
+That’s why you should check the styling of your tags to see if you need to make changes.

 You can either look at an existing article that you’ve already published or create a test article and preview it in Draft mode.

-When you’re looking at your H1 tag, ask yourself the following questions:
+When you’re looking at your tag, ask yourself the following questions: